 Lowers the Risk of Autoimmune Conditions

 Autoimmune conditions such as type 1 diabetes take place when a person’s immune system erroneously attacks and damages healthy body tissues.
-Numerous studies associate omega-3 or fish oil consumption with a decreased risk of type 1 diabetes in kids, and a type of autoimmune diabetes in adults.
+According to studiesfindings of NIH, omega-3 or fish oil consumption with a decreased risk of type 1 diabetes in kids, and a type of autoimmune diabetes in adults.